How to Get Rid of Hairballs in Cats

-As any cat owner knows, every once in a while, cats sometimes eliminate hairballs.
-It’s certainly an unpleasant process for them, and cleaning it up is unpleasant for the owner, but can hairballs pose any serious danger?
+As any cat owner knows, cats occasionally eliminate hairballs.
+It’s certainly unpleasant for them, and cleaning them up is unpleasant for the owner, but can hairballs pose any serious danger?
 Let’s look into why hairballs are formed and, most importantly, how to get rid of hairballs in my cat.

-Hairballs are clumps of partially decomposed hair that the cat vomits out periodically.
-How often this happens depends on the cat’s fur length, its grooming habits, as well as its digestive patterns.
-To groom themselves, cats use their tongues, which have small keratin spines on the surface called papillae.
+Hairballs are clumps of partially decomposed hair that cats vomit out periodically.
+How often this happens depends on the cat’s fur length, grooming habits, and digestive patterns.
+Cats use their tongues, which have small keratin spines on the surface called papillae, to groom themselves.
 These untangle the fur and remove the dirt between them.

 However, cats also ingest fur while grooming.
-The fur is composed of keratin mainly, which they can’t digest because they don’t have the enzymes required to break it down entirely.
+The fur mainly comprises keratin, which they can’t digest because they don’t have the enzymes required to break it down entirely.
 Since the hairs swallowed by the cat cannot be decomposed entirely, they will maintain their shape throughout the digestive tract.
-Cats eliminate most of the fur they swallow when they defecate, but if there is too much hair, they will vomit out hairballs.
+Cats eliminate most of the fur they swallow when they defecate, but they will vomit out hairballs if there is too much hair.

-In most cases, cats can eliminate hairballs themselves quite easily and do not require extra assistance.
-They become agitated before they vomit, they fret, and they might have to put in a bit of effort, but they feel better immediately after they vomit.
+In most cases, cats can easily eliminate hairballs and do not require extra assistance.
+They become agitated before they vomit, fret, and might have to put in some effort.
+Still, they feel better immediately after they vomit.
 Here’s what our readers on Facebook had to say about getting rid of hairballs.

-Cats can eliminate hairballs as often as once a week, or once a couple of weeks.
+Cats can eliminate hairballs as often as once a week or once a couple of weeks.
 But for some cats, it can happen as rarely as a few times a year.
-If it does not happen at all, you have nothing to worry about.
-But if it happens more often than once a week, then you should take your cat in to see the vet.
+If it does not happen, you have nothing to worry about.
+But if it happens more often than once a week, you should take your cat to see the vet.

 1. The cat is struggling to vomit out the hairballs

-In most cases, eliminating the hairballs does not take a long time, but if the hairball is too large and won’t fit through the sphincter between the stomach and the esophagus or if the cat has any lesion of deformity of the upper digestive tract (esophagus, pharynx, mouth, tongue), it will struggle to vomit it out.
+In most cases, eliminating the hairballs takes a short time.
+Still, if the hairball is too large and won’t fit through the sphincter between the stomach and the esophagus or if the cat has any lesion or deformity of the upper digestive tract (esophagus, pharynx, mouth, tongue), it will struggle to vomit it out.
 When cats struggle to vomit, the contractions in the stomach continue for a long time, which puts immense strain on it.

-The lubricant will hopefully help the cat vomit out the hairball.
+The lubricant should help the cat vomit out the hairball.
 However, if the cat still can’t get the hairball out even after you’ve administered lubricant, then you need to take your cat to the emergency room because it needs professional help.

 2. Your hairball-prone cat is not defecating

-If you notice that your cat has not defecated in the last 48 hours, then you must take it to the vet.
-If your cat is prone to developing hairballs, it is possible that the hair it has ingested has formed a large lump in its intestine, leading to an obstruction.
-You will notice that the cat is lethargic and that it is not eating.
+If you notice that your cat has not defecated in the last 48 hours, you must take it to the vet.
+If your cat is prone to developing hairballs, the hair it has ingested may have formed a large lump in its intestine, leading to an obstruction.
+You will notice that the cat is lethargic and that not eating.

-Please note that this is a medical emergency and that you shouldn’t wait to call the veterinarian.
+Please note that this is a medical emergency, and you shouldn’t wait to call the veterinarian.
 Obstructions are life-threatening conditions.

-Make sure to tell or remind the vet about the cat’s predisposition to developing hairballs.
-The vet will palpate the cat to try to locate the obstruction and assess the level of inflammation in its intestines.
+Tell or remind the vet about the cat’s predisposition to developing hairballs.
+The vet will palpate the cat to locate the obstruction and assess the level of inflammation in its intestines.

-Then, the doctor will do an ultrasound to find out more about the nature of the obstruction.
+The doctor will then perform an ultrasound to learn more about the obstruction’s nature.
 In some cases, an X-ray might also be necessary.
-While some laxative treatment can be tried out if the obstruction is situated closer to the rectum, most bowel obstruction cases are resolved surgically to avoid ruptures and peritonitis.
+While some laxative treatment can be tried if the obstruction is situated closer to the rectum, most bowel obstruction cases are resolved surgically to avoid ruptures and peritonitis.

 3. Your Cat Is Eliminating Hairballs Very Often

-Another aspect to think about is whether or not your cat is going through a stressful time that might make it shed more than usual.
+Another aspect to consider is whether your cat is going through a stressful time that might make it shed more than usual.
 Also, make sure to take the cat’s temperature.
-If it’s either too high or too low, it might be associated with excessive shedding as well, but also with a systemic issue, so it’s time to see the vet.
+If it’s either too high or too low, it might be associated with excessive shedding as well as a systemic issue.
+If this happens, it’s time to see the vet.

-With these aspects in mind, when you take your cat to see the vet, tell the doctor about what you’ve noticed because it might be very useful information for the diagnostic process.
+With these aspects in mind, when you take your cat to the vet, tell the doctor what you’ve noticed because it might be beneficial information for the diagnostic process.

 Hairball Prevention – Groom, Groom, Groom